ibexa/documentation-developer/docs/commerce/payment/payment_method_api.md

 ---
-description: Use PHP API to manage payment methods in Commerce: create, modify and delete payments.
+description: Use PHP API to manage payment methods in Commerce.
+You can create, modify and delete payment methods.
 edition: commerce
 ---